Executive Policy #8

 A current copy of institutional data must be preserved to ensure the restorability of data lost to disaster or destruction.
 Procedures to recover lost data must be in place.
 See also EP25: Executive Policy on Emergency Management and Safety Plans, BPPM 50.39: Emergency Planning and Preparedness, and/or BPPM 90.15: Essential Records Protection.

 Care must be taken to ensure that information is not recoverable using available forensic tools when a computer and/or its storage media are scheduled for surplus sales or other reuse either within or outside of the University.
-Prior to disposal, internal, confidential, and regulated data recorded in any media must be disposed of in a manner that renders the data unrecoverable.
+Prior to disposal, internal, confidential, and regulated data recorded in any media must be disposed of in a manner that renders the data unrecoverable and/or destroyed.
 Refer to BPPM 90.01 for details.

 Departments are responsible for the required retention, preservation, destruction, and disposition of University public records in accordance with retention periods approved by the Washington State Records Committee.
 (RCW 40.14).
 See BPPM 90.01.